hebrides/intern-training/README-Design.md

 Create a design for an interactive surf clock using Figma.

 The interactive design you complete should show time / date / weather and wave period / height information, as well as streamed video from a selectable list of surf spots.
-(The streaming video does not have to function; you can use a screenshot.)
+(The streaming video does not have to function; use a screenshot.)

 ### 3. Marketing Project